ckeditor/strapi-plugin-ckeditor/README.md

 yarn install
 ```

-Now we need to register plugin so strapi can use it.
-In order to do that we need
+Now we need to register the plugin so strapi can use it.
+In order to do that, we need
-to create (if not already created) `./config/plugins.js` file and add entry to it.
+to create (if not already created) `./config/plugins.js` file and add an entry.

 ```
 module.exports = ({ env }) => ({